Bunny Hull: Music career

 Hull has worked with a broad range of top-tier recording artists in different genres, including Anita Baker, Angela Bofill, Peabo Bryson, Christopher Cross, George Duke, Michael Franks, Thelma Houston, Billy Idol, Michael Jackson, The Judds, Wynonna Judd, KC & the Sunshine Band, B.B.
 King, Patti LaBelle, Ricky Martin, Diana Ross, Donna Summer, Bob Welch, Quincy Jones, and Vanessa Williams.

 The song Breakdance was co-written by Hull with Giorgio Moroder and Irene Cara in 1983 for Cara's What a Feelin' album.
-It was released as a single and reached #8 on the Billboard pop chart, #13 on the US dance chart, and #23 on the US R&B chart in 1984.
+It was released as a single and reached No. 8 on the Billboard pop chart, No. 13 on the US dance chart, and No. 23 on the US R&B chart in 1984.

 Hull co-wrote the Patti Labelle song New Attitude with Sharon Robinson and Jon Gilutin in 1984.
 The song was included on the soundtrack for the 1984 Paramount film Beverly Hills Cop.
-It won a Grammy Award for Best Album Of Original Score Written For A Motion Picture Or Television Special at the 28th Annual Grammy Awards.
+It won a Grammy Award for Best Album Of Original Score Written for a Motion Picture Or Television Special at the 28th Annual Grammy Awards.
 A cover version of the song, produced by Peter Bunetta and Rick Chudakoff, was released as a single by Patti LaBelle in December 1984 and nominated for a Grammy Award for Best Female R&B Vocal Performance in 1986.

-In 1992, the song, Ready For A Miracle, was composed by Hull and Art Reynolds, was originally recorded by Patti LaBelle and Edwin Hawkins for the Leap of Faith film soundtrack and recorded by LeAnn Rimes for the 2007 Evan Almighty film soundtrack.
+In 1992, the song, Ready for a Miracle, was composed by Hull and Art Reynolds, was originally recorded by Patti LaBelle and Edwin Hawkins for the Leap of Faith film soundtrack and recorded by LeAnn Rimes for the 2007 Evan Almighty film soundtrack.
 Rimes' version of the song won a GMA Dove Award at the 39th Annual Dove Awards for Traditional Gospel Recorded Song of the Year in 2008.

 In 1995, Hull composed and arranged music with Brenda Russell for the song Let Somebody Know on Diana Ross' Take Me Higher album.
 She also contributed keyboard programming, keyboards, vocal arrangement, and backing vocals.